Fly Fishing For Trout At Jubilee Lakes

 No light tackle, minimum cast strength 5lb.
 (Helps get the trout in quickly ready for release).

 Use the landing nets provided and unhook your trout in the net in the water.
 No bass bags please, we'll refrigerate your catch.
 (Nets & bass bags used elsewhere can carry disease).
-No cameras.

 Use a priest to dispatch trout taken.

 If you have fished an area for two hours please move well away from that ‘area’ for two full hours before returning.
 There are three ‘areas’ on the lakes - top lake, far side lower lake & shop side lower lake.